 More problematically, mobile web advertising is harder to present in a non-disruptive way.
 In a mobile app like Facebook, the user expects to tap an advert and be redirected onto the App Store.
 But on the mobile web that’s a bit more difficult because the user experience and expectations are different.
 If I’m a user on a website, then I’m suddenly bounced to the App Store and then I’m in an app, I wouldn’t call that native.
 That user experience isn’t natural and can easily frustrate somebody using it.

 So although you can use native mobile web advertising to drive app installs, it might be better suited to softer branding exercises and content marketing rather than direct performance advertising.

 Creating a successful native mobile web advert is all about choosing the right format to make the most of your tailored content.

-There are some options that publisher can choose from: the in-feed unit for a list of articles; the in-content unit, which is placed in the middle of the content or just after the first paragraph; a widget at the bottom, which is a legacy of web but allows for further sharing; a floating recommendation widget which relies on the user to scroll through the whole piece and hangs over the piece instead of being placed at the bottom in a non-viewable area.
+There are some options that publishers can choose from: the in-feed unit for a list of articles; the in-content unit, which is placed in the middle of the content or just after the first paragraph; a widget at the bottom, which is a legacy of web but allows for further sharing; a floating recommendation widget which relies on the user to scroll through the whole piece and hangs over the piece instead of being placed at the bottom in a non-viewable area.